-When words and images were introduced to us, we learnt to visualize what we read.
+When words and images were introduced to us, we learned to visualize what we read.
 Reading gave us the freedom to think and envisage a world built from our muse.
-A world where we have the audacity to explore the reflections our thoughts: Untouched, pure and untamed.
+A world where we have the audacity to explore the reflections of our thoughts: Untouched, pure, and untamed.

 Started brand new series of the year with hope, happiness, positivity and of course a new model 'Niharika'.
 She's the daughter of our building's maintenance person.
 She visits us regularly mostly to play and learn.
 We have been planning to do a series with her for a long time and finally, we did it.
 Shooting with her wasn't easy.
 She speaks only Telugu and a bit of English but we don't yet

 Television was called an idiot box for a reason.
 While growing up, we had telecast only for a few hours a day and limited to only one or two channels.
 When cable TV came, they brought hundreds of channels and 24×7 broadcasting.
 A section of them exclusively made for children...not to educate but to entertain them.

 Mobile phones and cheaper internet have replaced the television with streaming content for children.
 Parents find it more convenient to leave their children in the care of mobile phones and carry on with their own personal works.
 Phones have become the nanny of modern times.
 Two best friends of mankind: books and dogs have been replaced by technology providing passive entertainment to the young mind of the generation.